opencyber-space/AgencyGr.id/README.md

 ### 🔐 Secure Role and Access Management

-* 🧑‍🤝‍🧑 Associate users with roles, job spaces, and function access
+* 🧑‍🤝‍🧑 Associate users or agents with roles, job spaces, and function access
-* ✅ Enforce access control using constraint-based DSLs
+* ✅ Enforce access control using constraint-based DSLs & Policies
 * 🔄 Dynamically resolve permissions during request lifecycle
-* 📜 Track all associations, constraints, and contracts in MongoDB
+* 📜 Track all associations, constraints, and contracts in DB

 ### 🛠 Workflow-Driven Execution Engine